-- (d) Suction/absorption devices (including adhesive materials) must not be placed on foot soles. - 4.2.2 Arms, tails, etc. - (a) The length of parts that move away from the trunk must be Z cm or less, as shown in Table 2 by robot weight.
+(d) Suction/absorption devices (including adhesive materials) must not be placed on foot soles.

+4.2.2 Arms, tails, etc.

+(a) The length of parts that move away from the trunk must be Z cm or less, the torso (arms, tail, neck, etc. excluding legs) should be less than Zcm from the center of the servo axis that supports the part that moves away from the torso as shown in Table 2 by robot weight.

 The judge will measure the length of the arm in the attack state extended back and forth. (see Diagram 6).